raste/LooselyCoupledStructure/README.md

 The application uses Code First approach with databases, which means that the database will be created on first run.
 But before that you need to configure the connection strings.

-Location in [web.config](https://github.com/raste/LooselyCoupledStructure/blob/master/Source/Web/Web.config) and [app.config](https://github.com/raste/LooselyCoupledStructure/blob/master/Source/DB/App.config) the following lines:
+Locate in [web.config](https://github.com/raste/LooselyCoupledStructure/blob/master/Source/Web/Web.config) and [app.config](https://github.com/raste/LooselyCoupledStructure/blob/master/Source/DB/App.config) the following lines:
 ```
 <connectionStrings>
     <add name="DBContext" providerName="System.Data.SqlClient" connectionString="Server=(local);Database=MVCTemplate;Integrated Security=True;" />
     <add name="ElmahConnectionString" providerName="System.Data.SqlClient" connectionString="Server=(local);Database=MVCTemplate;Integrated Security=True;" />
   </connectionStrings>
 ```
 Replace `(local)` in `Server=(local);` with the name of your SQL Server instance.
+You can substitute `MVCTemplate` in `Database=MVCTemplate;` if you want to change the name of the created database.

-Build the solution.
-Some of the needed packages should be automatically downloaded from NUGET.
+When you build the solution the needed packages will be automatically downloaded from NUGET.
 If that doesn't happen, go to `TOOLS > NuGet package Manager > Package Manager Settings > check Allow NuGet to download missing packages`.
 If that doesn't help or some of the packages cannot be downloaded, get [packages.zip](https://github.com/raste/LooselyCoupledStructure/blob/master/Packages/packages.zip) and extract it in the directory of the solution (this is archive of the used packages).

 ### Schemes in presentation